 Our work in Zambia is in partnership with the Catholic Diocese in Livingstone, which already has several well-established programs that are intended to teach skills and job provide opportunities for women and girls in the Victoria Falls region.
 Our partnership with the diocese has been evolving and we’re looking at ways in which we can assist to address the need to provide skills and job training for women who are seeking an alternative to prostitution as a means to earn a living.
 As such we’re looking for volunteers with a passion for discovery, but who have the social and professional skills necessary to work with us to help advance our mission of women’s empowerment in Zambia.

-During this trip, we’ll utilize our Story to Service program as a means to help women set goals.
-The objective of Story to Service is to help participants to identify and see themselves as the “narrators” of their own life story.
+During this trip, we’ll employ group and individualized training techniques to help women and girls vision and set goals.
+The objective of this training is to help participants to identify and see themselves as the “narrators” of their own life story.
 Assuming the role of narrator helps to create a vision for our own being and to assume ownership of our activities and goals.
-Story to Service focuses on four major principles: know your story, know you matter, live with intention, and be a part of something bigger than yourself.
+As part of this training we’ll focuses on four major principles: know who you are, know you matter, live with intention, and be a part of something bigger than yourself.

-As part of the Story to Service in Zambia we will work to achieve the following:
+As a volunteer in Zambia you will work to achieve the following:

 – Meet and work with the diocese in Livingstone to complement their existing programs.

-– Facilitate the community the Story to Service concept of owning your life story and goals.
+– Facilitate within a community the concept of owning your life story and goals.

 – To provide a forum where women can begin to learn job skills.

 Our volunteer teams are usually a mix of students and retirees who have a desire to explore new places and who want to help others in the process.
 Please remember that schedules, locations, and assignments can change with little notice.